-Our primary sources of liquidity during 2022 were available cash generated from operations and cash on hand.
-Our primary uses of cash and cash equivalents were to repurchase shares of our common stock under our stock repurchase program, pay cash dividends, capital expenditures, fund operations including working capital, purchase shares of our common stock withheld by us to satisfy the tax withholding requirements related to the vesting of RSUs and to fund the HSO Acquisition as well as debt service obligations.
-Our interest rate swaps and cross-currency swaps associated with the initial \$750 million term loans expire on January 2024.
+Our primary sources of liquidity during 2023 were the proceeds from the syndication of our new term loans B of approximately \$1.15 billion, the monetization of certain interest rate swaps and cross-currency swaps as well as available cash generated from operations.
+Our primary uses of cash and cash equivalents were to pay approximately \$1.26 billion of debt outstanding, fund the reacquired ViaForm Distribution Rights and the Kuprion Acquisition, pay dividends, pay capital expenditures and fund operations, including working capital.
+A portion of our interest rate swaps and cross-currency swaps associated with our term loans mature in January 2025.
 Expiration of these hedges could result in a material increase to interest expense.
-Our first significant debt principal payment of approximately \$1.08 billion, related to the maturity of our outstanding term loans under the Credit Agreement, is not due until 2026.
-In the fourth quarter of 2022, we paid a cash dividend of 8 cents per share.
+Our first significant debt principal payment of approximately \$800 million is related to the maturity of our 3.875% USD Notes due 2028.
+In the fourth quarter of 2023, we paid a cash dividend of 8 cents per share.
 We currently expect to continue to pay a cash dividend on a quarterly basis; however, the actual declaration of any cash dividends, as well as their amounts and timing, will be subject to the final determination of our Board of Directors based on factors including our future earnings and cash flow generation.

+For the full year 2024, we expect our capital expenditures to be between \$50.0 million and \$60.0 million.
 We believe that our cash and cash equivalents and cash generated from operations, supplemented by our availability under our lines of credit, including our revolving credit facility under the Credit Agreement, will be sufficient to meet our working capital needs, interest payments, capital expenditures, potential dividend payments and other business requirements for at least the next twelve months.
 However, working capital cycles and/or future repurchases of our common stock and/or acquisitions may require additional funding, which may include future debt and/or equity offerings.
 Our long-term liquidity may be influenced by our ability to borrow additional funds, manage interest rates, renegotiate existing debt and/or raise new equity or debt under terms that are favorable to us.